KxSystems/docs/docs/architecture/uq.md

 Subscriber processes must open a connection to the publisher and call [`.u.sub[tablename;list_of_symbols_to_subscribe_to]`](#usub).

-If a subscriber calls `.u.sub` again, the current subscription will be overwritten either for all tables (if a wildcard is used) or the specified table.
+If a subscriber calls `.u.sub` again, the current subscription is overwritten either for all tables (if a wildcard is used) or the specified table.
-To add to a subscription (e.g. add more syms to a current subscription) the subscriber can call [`.u.add`](#uadd)).
+To add to a subscription, for example, add more `syms` to a current subscription, the subscriber can call [`.u.add`](#uadd)).

 Clients should define a [`upd`](rq.md#upd) function to receive updates, and [`.u.end`](rq.md#uend) function for end-of-day events